Andy Gray (footballer, born 1955): Commentary career

 In late 2011 Keys and Gray appeared in Smash It!, a show designed for the corporate hospitality circuit.
 The title of the show came from sexual remarks that Keys had made to Jamie Redknapp.
 An earlier theatre tour in 2011 had to be cancelled due to poor ticket sales.

 He previously presented a Friday evening Talksport show with sidekick Richard Keys.

 Since June 2013, Andy Gray, alongside Richard Keys, has been presenting the Premier League football coverage on beIN Sports.
+In early February 2026 news broke that Gary and Keys are expected to leave the network at the end of the current Premier League season.